StorjOld/upstream/README.md

 Documented in docstrings, Sphinx compatible.

 ## Streamer Class

 These are the transfer functions that are used to upload and download raw data to/from a node.

 ### Upload Usage

 ```
 streamer = Streamer('http://node1.metadisk.org')
 shard = streamer.upload(path)
 ```

 ### Upload Example

 File is uploaded via a POST request to the [MetaDisk](http://metadisk.org) node via its [web-core](https://github.com/Storj/web-core#api-documentation) API.
 There is currently a node running [here](http://node1.storj.io).
-Currently our default shard size is 32 MB.
+Our default shard size is currently 32 MB.

 	up = Upstream("http://node1.metadisk.org")
 	shard = up.upload("C:\\Users\\super3\\Code\\upstream\\test.txt")